 Steven Xinlei Shen

-Steven Xinlei Shen, Manager of Quantitative Strategies at EPFR, uses quantitative analysis to extract value from fund flow and allocations data to help asset managers identify new strategies and detect market opportunities.
+Steven Xinlei Shen, Director of Visualization & Analytics at EPFR, uses quantitative analysis to extract value from fund flow and allocations data to help asset managers identify new strategies and detect market opportunities.

 Steven works primarily with clients in Asia-Pacific (APAC) markets and U.S. clients investing in APAC markets, helping them mine the firm’s EPFR database of mutual fund and exchange-traded fund flows and positioning data across global markets.
 He illustrates the predictive power of the data through modelling, based on the distinct mandates of clients.